dryewo/hystrix-plus/README.md

 	...
 ```

-~75% of the output omitted for brevity.
+Note that the order of functions appears "inside-out".
 This is better than nothing, but still doesn't make it too easy to find how the command was called.

 So, this workaround has drawbacks:

-* Is not compatible with [io.aviso/pretty], making it hard to read through verbose standard printout.
+* It is not compatible with [io.aviso/pretty], making it hard to read through verbose standard printout.
-* Requires to use `com.netflix.hystrix.core/queue` explicitly instead of just calling commands as functions in order to get full stack trace information.
+* It requires to use `@(com.netflix.hystrix.core/queue #'my-command ...)` form instead of `(my-command ...)`
+  in order to get full stack trace information.

 ### Solution